wilkom2009/restful-web-services/README.md

  http://localhost:8080/v2/api-docs  or http://localhost:8080/swagger-ui.html

 * How to monitor RESTful Services with Spring Boot Actuator?

->
+> Enable a lot of stuff of actuator using hal browser, add following config in application.properties `management.endpoints.web.exposure.include=*`

+> Hit http://localhost:8080/actuator or http://localhost:8080/browser/index.html to monitor de RESTful web services

-* How to connect RESTful Services to a backend with JPA?
+* Connect RESTful Services to a backend with JPA

+> All classes needed in the following package `com.udemycourses.webservices.restfulwebservices`

+## Inspiration
+This project is a hands-on for the Udemy course : [Master Microservices with Spring Boot and Spring Cloud](https://www.udemy.com/course/microservices-with-spring-boot-and-spring-cloud)
+Many thanks to [Ranga Rao Karanam](https://www.linkedin.com/in/rangakaranam/) for this awesome course!

+## Contact
+Created by [@Wilson Koffi KOMLAN](https://www.linkedin.com/in/wilkom2009/) - feel free to contact me!